Was Taylor Swift At The Football Game Today?

 Q: Did Taylor Swift perform at the football game?

 A: No, Taylor Swift did not perform at the football game.
-Her presence was solely as a spectator, cheering on her team from the stands.
+Her presence was solely as a spectator, cheering on the teams from the stands.